smeckler/nepsjscourse/NOTES.md

 # nepsjscourse

-## general
+## general notes

-### exercises
+**lessons**
+* redirect to lesson page after text edit

+**exercises**
-It would be nice to see the error message in case of a runtime error.
+* It would be nice to see the error message in case of a runtime error.
+* PROs can see exactly where they got it wrong.
+Download the first wrong test case below: NOT AVAILABLE

 ## JS course